datkk06/OpenStack-Tutorial/Content/ceilometer.md

 6. The **ceilometer-alarm-notifier**, running on the controller, responsible for notify alarms and trigger actions.
 7. The **ceilometer-api**, running on the controller providing access to the users.

 Only the collector and the API services have access to the data store.
-Ceilometer service uses a NoSQL database as datastore.
+Ceilometer service uses a MongoDB as datastore.

 ####Implementing Ceilometer
 On the Controller node, setup the Ceilometer service as described in OpenStack official documentation, [here](http://docs.openstack.org/liberty/install-guide-rdo/ceilometer-install.html).